summonersRift/summonersrift.github.io/_posts/2018-07-31-Thread-concurrency-mutex-semaphore.markdown

 Job 2 started
 Job 2 finished
 </pre>
 So we see that this time the start and finish logs of both the jobs were present.
-So thread synchronization took place by the use of Mutex.
+So thread synchronization took place by the use of Mutex.<br>

 ### Semaphore pthread example